nsieffert/capstone-2/UPER.md

 * Decided on game and gathered notes.
 * Found several tutorials on setting up a basic hangman game
 	1. This was needed to understand how to get the program to pick a secret word.
 Learned about the Random function (not the Math.Random)
-	2. This was also needed to understand how to apply user input to the screen in the right way.
+	2. This was also needed to understand how to apply user input to the screen with the little underlines.
 * Set up loops and counter - decided on 6 tries, but would like counter to pause while the user is guessing correctly.
 * Build on main and then separate out into components.
 Connect it all together.
 * Add in error handling on user input.